SargonCZ/laser-calculator/README.md

 If you need help, you can display the `.html` version of this README file by pressing `F1` key or navigating to the `Help` menu and clicking on `Show readme` item.

 You can also visit the project page (this one) with clicking on the `Show on GitHub` item in the `Help` menu.

+### Check for updates

+You can check for updates from the last item in the `Help` menu.
+This will check your version from the current version in the main branch of the project GitHub repository, and if the versions are different, you can be redirected to the webpage to download the new version manually.

 ### Starting from `.bat` file with conda